ITfoxtec/FoxIDs/docs/down-party-howto-saml-2.0-adfs.md

 > Foxids SAML 2.0 application registration metadata `https://foxids.com/tenant-x/track-y/adfs-saml-rp1/saml/idpmetadata`
 > for 'tenant-x' and 'track-y' with the application registration name 'adfs-saml-rp1'.

-> A application registration can possibly support login through multiple [up-parties](parties.md#up-party) by adding the up-party name to the URL.
+> A application registration can possibly support login through multiple [authentication methods](parties.md#up-party) by adding the authentication method name to the URL.
-> An up-party name e.g. `login` can possible be added to the metadata URL like this `https://foxids.com/tenant-x/track-y/adfs-saml-rp1(login)/saml/idpmetadata`
+> An authentication method name e.g. `login` can possible be added to the metadata URL like this `https://foxids.com/tenant-x/track-y/adfs-saml-rp1(login)/saml/idpmetadata`

 Configure the Identity Provider (IdP) on AD FS using the SAML 2.0 application registration metadata.